Cultivating Refugia: Building the Resilient Church

 In her book, Refugia Faith: Seeking Hidden Shelters, Ordinary Wonders, and the Healing of the Earth, Debra Reinstra asks, “How can people of faith become people of refugia?
 How can we find and create refugia, not only in the biomes of the earth, but simultaneously in our human cultural systems and in our spirits?”

-Participating congregations are exploring the concept of refugia and considering how it might shape their mission and identity.
-Over the course of this program, we are working to name and deepen the unique gifts of small congregations in ways that strengthen their resilience and help them engage in meaningful ministry in this time of cultural and planetary upheaval.
-We are discerning new vocational possibilities for our communities: ones that are not about growing bigger, but about growing deeper into new ways of thinking, being, and acting that will help us better serve our communities and our planet in this time of rapid change.
+Participating congregations explored the concept of refugia and considered how it might shape their mission and identity.
+Over the course of this program, we worked to name and deepen the unique gifts of small congregations in ways that strengthen their resilience and help them engage in meaningful ministry in this time of cultural and planetary upheaval.
+We discerned new vocational possibilities for our communities: ones that are not about growing bigger, but about growing deeper into new ways of thinking, being, and acting that will help us better serve our communities and our planet in this time of rapid change.

-The Small Church Leadership Community offers participating congregations access to resources and practices that can strengthen us for the journey while connecting with a community of like-hearted people on similar paths.
-Together, we are engaging in “Small Experiments with Radical Intent” — focusing on practical steps to take toward deepening our communities.
+The Small Church Leadership Community offered participating congregations access to resources and practices that can strengthen us for the journey while connecting with a community of like-hearted people on similar paths.
+Together, we engaged in “Small Experiments with Radical Intent” — focusing on practical steps to take toward deepening our communities.

-Each participating congregation will receive one complimentary registration to Convocation 2023, to be held in person in Hallowell, Maine, September 28-29, 2023.
+Each participating congregation received one complimentary registration to Convocation 2023, to be held in person in Hallowell, Maine, September 28-29, 2023.

-Research note: Small Church Leadership Community team members will take part in surveys before the beginning and at the end of the cohort.
-Select members may also be invited to take part in research-focused interviews and focus group conversations.
-These surveys and conversations will assess the ways in which participation in the SCLC is making a difference in the work and lives of its participants, as well as contributing more broadly to the exploration of questions of vocation and leadership in the context of our changing world in ways that can be shared with a broader audience.
+Research note: Small Church Leadership Community team members took part in surveys before the beginning and at the end of the cohort.
+Select members may also had been invited to take part in research-focused interviews and focus group conversations.
+These surveys and conversations assessed the ways in which participation in the SCLC is making a difference in the work and lives of its participants, as well as contributing more broadly to the exploration of questions of vocation and leadership in the context of our changing world in ways that can be shared with a broader audience.

 Please contact Ben Yosua-Davis with any questions via email at ben@thebtscenter.org.